COMMITMENT TO EQUITY AND DIVERSITY

 inclusion, and access.

-to develop and implement program budgets, strategic planning, and
+and implement program budgets, strategic planning, and

 - Oversee the hiring, training and supervision for student